Which Raspberry Pi model should you get for your digital photo frame?

 Conclusion

-Here’s a simple guide to help you choose a Raspberry Pi model for your specific digital picture frame project.
+Here’s a simple guide to help you choose a Raspberry Pi model for your digital picture frame project.

 Now, all you need is to get going!